Close

 3. Chamomile

 This healing wonder is something that you must have if you have a child.
+It’s an excellent herb for colic in babies.
 Out of all the herbs for kids, chamomile calms and relaxes the nervous system while also proving useful for many other problems.
 It helps the digestive system, soothes the tummy, relieves anxiety, helps with problems such as diarrhoea, colic, acid reflux, indigestion, infections, boosts the immune system, helps heal wounds, and relieves irritated skin.

 Chamomile herb